henrypoydar/dotfiles/README.md

 and other dot-configured packages.

-Originally forked from @ryanb, with pastes from @robbyrussell's oh-my-zsh effort, @devjj's vim-config, @holman, @skwp and open sourced dotfiles from various other nerds.
+Originally forked from @ryanb, with pastes from @robbyrussell's oh-my-zsh effort, @devjj's vim-config, @holman, @skwp's YADR and open sourced dotfiles from various other nerds.

 ## Installation